Deducteam/Construkti/README.md

 The translated proofs are displayed in the file `file_c.dk`.

-### Benchmark
+## Benchmark

 You can test Construkti on `hol-lib.dk`.
-This library contains the proofs of more than 100 theorems
+This library contains the proofs of 100 theorems
 - in propositional, first-order and higher-order logics
 - including classical theorems
 - about logical connectives, equality and basic arithmetic
 - using Dedukti features such as user-defined rewrite rules.

 After translation, `hol-lib_c.dk` only contains intuitionistic proofs.